matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 ### 🖕 Screen reader users 🖕

 There are many ways to exclude screen reader users.
-The easiest and most efficient way is to remove the whole body from the accessibility tree by adding the `aria-hidden="true"` attribute and value.
+The easiest and most efficient way is to use the `aria-hidden="true"` attribute and value.
+This attribute is powerful and we must apply it with caution, because it removes elements from the accessibility tree.
+Normally, we may only use it to improve the experience for users of assistive technologies by [removing redundant or extraneous content](https://www.w3.org/WAI/PF/aria/states_and_properties#aria-hidden).
+In our website we’re putting it on the `body` element.

 <p class="code-label"><strong>HTML</strong></p>